muhmi/c64-anim-tool/README.md

                         Generate code to animate color data based on first frame of this .c file --color-animation-palette COLOR_ANIMATION_PALETTE
                         Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette)
+  --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.
+  --template-dir TEMPLATE_DIR
+                        Use this directory as source for templates --output-sources OUTPUT_SOURCES
+                        Output sources to given folder
 ```

 ### Generate .prg from GIF animation